EESSI/eessi-bot-software-layer/README.md

 app_name = 'MY-bot'
 ```

 The `app_name` specifies a short name for your bot.
 It will appear in comments to a pull request.
 For example, it could include the name of the cluster where the bot runs and a label representing the user that runs the bot, like `hal9000-bot`.
+The name will be used when signing files uploaded to an S3 bucket.
+Thus, the name has to be the same that is used as value for `namespaces` in the `allowed_signers` file used during the ingestion procedure (see [https://github.com/EESSI/filesystem-layer](https://github.com/EESSI/filesystem-layer)).

 _Note: avoid putting an actual username here as it will be visible on potentially publicly accessible GitHub pages._